JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/lmstudio.md

 </p>

 :::caution Remove Key
-No need to disconnect, just change the provider.
+There is no need to disconnect; just change the provider.
 If the agent doesn't respond and a "Gain error" appears, please close VSCode.
-Then, ensure that LM Studio is running with the model before reopening it.
+Then, ensure that LM Studio runs with the model before reopening it.
 :::